csiro-risk-assessment/mozzie/README.md

 ## Use

+### Prerequisites

+The core code is written in `cython`, which is a mix of python (ease of development) and C (performance).
+Your computer system probably has all the necessary features already installed, but a vanilla system will need various items.
+On Ubuntu:

+- `sudo apt install python3-dev python3-numpy python3-scipy cython`

+(Other things to install that are unrelated to the mosquito modelling but might be useful are `sudo apt install unzip` and `sudo snap install emacs --classic`.)

+The commands may be slightly different on other architectures, but you need python3, numpy, scipy and cython.

 ### Building the code

-The core code is written in `cython`, which is a mix of python (ease of development) and C (performance).
-To our knowledge, all python distributions come with `cythonize` which converts the cython code to C code, which may then be compiled and run.
-The actual process of doing this is different on different computers: in the `code` directory we provide a few different build scripts (`build_easy.sh`, `build_pearcey.sh`, `build_mac.sh`, etc).
+To our knowledge, all python distributions come with `cython` which converts the cython code to C code, which may then be compiled and run.
+The actual process of doing this is different on different computers: in the `code` directory we provide a few different build scripts (`build_easy.sh`, `build_pearcey.sh`, `build_mac.sh`, `build_nimbus.sh` etc).
+Look at `code/build_nimbus.sh`.
+There are two items you will have to change: the `gcc_flags` `include directories` (the paths specified after the -I).
+The file `code/build_nimbus.sh` contains hints on how to find those paths.

 ### Testing the code

 Tests of the code may be found In the `tests` directory.
-Run the tests by using, for example, `python TestGrid.py`, which runs all the tests of the `Grid` class.
+Run the tests by using, for example, `python3 TestGrid.py`, which runs all the tests of the `Grid` class.
 All the tests may be run using `run_all_tests.sh`.

 ### Simulating

 The core code consists of python objects that you must instantiate in a "runner" python script that defines your mathematical model.
 An example is `example1/runner.py`, and there are other more sophisticated models in the other `example` directories.
+Run the simulations using, for example,

+`python3 runner.py`

 Generally, each "runner" python script contains the following.

 - An `import` block in which you import all the core libraries (described below) and any other python libraries you need.
 - A block in which you set up the grid and active cells, defining the spatial extents and discretisation of the model.
 You will use `Grid` and `Grid.setActiveAndInactive`.